-For this purpose, foreign assets means financial assets for which the counterparty is resident in a country or territory outside the UK, as reported in LV40, line 0050.
+4 For this purpose, foreign assets means financial assets for which the counterparty is resident in a country or territory outside the UK, as reported in LV44, line 0050.

-- unless they are otherwise subject to the Part on the basis of their own consolidated situation because they are either: CRR consolidation entities referred to in (ii); or a ring fenced body identified in (iii) that is the ultimate parent within its RFB sub-group. - ii.
-CRR consolidation entities meeting either threshold referred to in (i) above on the basis of their consolidated situations are in scope.
-They must comply with the Part on a consolidated basis.5 - iii.
-Ring-fenced bodies that have been required by the PRA to comply with the CRR on an RFB sub-consolidated basis and whose RFB sub-group meets either threshold referred to in (i) above on an RFB sub-consolidated basis are in scope.
-They must comply with the requirement on the same RFB sub-consolidated basis that they are required to comply with the CRR. - 1.A.3 The minimum leverage ratio capital requirement, which must be met at all times, is 3.25% of the leverage exposure measure (LEM) defined in the Leverage Ratio (CRR) Part of the PRA Rulebook.
-The LEM excludes assets constituting claims on central banks, where they are matched by deposits, denominated in the same currency and of identical or longer maturity.
+1.A.3 The minimum leverage ratio capital requirement, which must be met at all times, is 3.25% of the leverage exposure measure (LEM) defined in the Leverage Ratio (CRR) Part of the PRA Rulebook.
+The LEM excludes assets constituting claims on central banks, where they are matched by liabilities, denominated in the same currency and of identical or longer maturity.
 Mirroring the risk-weighted capital framework, three quarters of this requirement must be met with Common Equity Tier 1 (CET1) capital instruments.
 The requirement must otherwise be met with Tier 1 capital, but additional Tier 1 capital must have a conversion trigger in relation to a firm's risk-weighted CET1 ratio of at least 7% in order to count towards the leverage ratio minimum.
-CRR transitional measures affecting Tier 1 capital apply to the definition of Tier 1 for the purposes of the leverage ratio, including the IFRS 9 transitional the PRA encouraged firms to use as part of the ovid-19 response,6 and the continued eligibility of certain AT1 instruments. - 1.A.4 Firms in scope of the leverage ratio minimum capital requirement are subject to buffers in addition to this minimum.
-These buffers must be met with CET1 resources and are set out in more detail in section 2. - 1.A.5 Firms that are not in scope of the leverage ratio requirement are nevertheless expected to manage their leverage risk so that their leverage ratio - to be calculated based on the same rules as the in-scope firms - does not ordinarily fall below 3.25%.
-This PRA expectation is further described in section 5.
+CRR transitional measures affecting Tier 1 capital apply to the definition of Tier 1 for the purposes of the leverage ratio, including the IFRS 9 transitional the PRA encouraged firms to use as part of the Covid-19 response,6 and the continued eligibility of certain AT1 instruments.7

+1.A.4 Firms in scope of the leverage ratio minimum capital requirement are subject to buffers in addition to this minimum.
+These buffers must be met with CET1 resources and are set out in more detail in Chapter 2.

+1.A.5 Firms that are not in scope of the leverage ratio requirement are nevertheless expected to manage their leverage risk so that their leverage ratio - to be calculated based on the same rules as the in-scope firms - does not ordinarily fall below 3.25%.
+This PRA expectation is further described in Chapter 5.